 Stu Oxenhorn joined The MeiGray Group in April 2005, to head MeiGray's Vintage program.
 Prior to MeiGray he was part owner and COO of Currency Grading and Authentication, the leading Currency Authentication company.
 As a collector of game-worn hockey jerseys over the last 20 years, he has raised the bar when it comes to researching Vintage jerseys, and sharing that research with the collecting community.
 In that time he has put together one of the finest collections of game-worn Philadelphia Flyers jerseys.

 He went to his first Flyers game in 1972 and has been a die hard fan ever since.
 Hockey has been his hobby for years, collecting and learning about hockey in Philadelphia.
 When he is not immersed in hockey his other hobbies include following Chelsea FC, biking, photography and coaching his daughter's soccer team in Readington Twp., NJ.

 Andrew Wojciechowski joined the MeiGray Group in early 2007 as our jersey photographer.
 He has since taken on many more tasks at MeiGray, including Shipper and Warehouse Manager.

 Drew, 25, a graduate of Raritan Valley Community College, is an avid New Jersey Devils fan.
 His favorite player is Scott Clemmensen, whom he insists will make his way into the Hockey Hall of Fame as one of the greatest goalies of all time.
-Drew resides in Bound Brook, N.J., and in his spare time, enjoys Cluck-U chicken, and plays on both an ice and roller hockey team.
+Drew resides in Bound Brook, N.J., and in his spare time, enjoys playing on his hockey team.